immutable-js/immutable-js/ISSUE_TEMPLATE.md

 <!--
 Have a general question?

-Please ask on Stack Overflow: http://stackoverflow.com/questions/tagged/immutable.js?sort=votes Stack Overflow gets more attention than this issue list, and is much easier to search.
+First check out the Docs: http://facebook.github.io/immutable-js/docs/ Or ask on Stack Overflow: http://stackoverflow.com/questions/tagged/immutable.js?sort=votes Stack Overflow gets more attention than this issue list, and is much easier to search.

 Found a bug?

 Please ensure you're using the latest version, and provide some information below.
 -->

 ### What happened